vens8/Online-Class-Helper-Mac/README.md

 # Installation

-- Download and run the OCH.zip file.
+- Download and run the OCH_Setup.dmg file.

-- Extract the zip file and run OCH.app
+- It will unpack and you'll find the OCH app (with the icon).
+Drag this app to your Applications folder on your Finder and double click to run it.

-  If your device prompts you that you cannot open the application, it's because you have third party applications permissions turned off.
-So, go to System Preferenes > Security & Privacy and click on 'Open anyway'.
+  If your device prompts you that "OCH.app can't be opened because it's from an unidentified developer": System Preferenes > Security & Privacy and click on 'Open anyway'.

-- If running the app shows you an error (for eg. Online Class Error: Open Console / Terminate) and doesn't open the app, this is because OCH for Mac is an early release and cannot be run directly yet.
-However to use OCH for Mac, simply follow the following steps:

-  - Right click OCH.app and click on "Open package contents"
-  - Go to Contents > MacOS
-  - Open the OCH (exec) file and you're good to go.

-  Sorry for the inconvenience, it will be fixed as soon as possible for the next update.
+    - Open System Preferences
+    - Open Security & Privacy
+    - You'll see an button that says "open anyway".
+Click it and click "open" on the popup that opens.
+Then your application will run
+  The above mentioned steps would have to be done only for the first time you're installing OCH.

 - Set up your classes by going to the Add/Edit classes tab.
 You can also load a .dat/.txt template using the 'load file' button.
 So you can make and share templates of your classes with each other!